-The pandemic continues to create uncertainty and a 3rd national lockdown is forcing arts organisations to again put their physical experiences on hold.
-But that doesn't mean that all activity grinds to a halt.
+With arts organisations across the UK now able to reopen more widely post the 3rd national lockdown.
 We feel that now, more than ever, fully understanding the opinions, needs and attitudes of audiences towards your offer is vital to becoming fully audience-centred in the world to come.
 To help you effectively prepare for the months ahead, we recommend keeping these five key tips in mind when designing your 21/22 Audience Finder survey.

 - Clarify your key audience insight priorities carefully in advance: What do you really want to know from your audiences during this period to help your insight?
 Focusing on two or three key areas in addition to the core questionnaire can help you ensure that you are only asking what is needed.
 This will also prompt you to plan ahead to how you are actually going to use this insight.
 If your survey feels too long, or you need support in selecting questions based on your needs, our team can help.
 To start selecting your priorities, have a look through our full premium questions list that includes a new question set relating to considerations around COVID-19.

 - Select the correct survey methodology for your organisation: Ensuring that you are collecting data in the right way for your organisation has always been important - but added complexities around health and safety and data protection measures mean there's more to consider than ever.
 We would recommend using e-surveys where possible to avoid physical interaction.
 Alternatively, you can use two methodologies (referred to as 'mixed methodologies') combining an on-site e-survey with a QR code, that audiences can be directed to by your front of house team, with an e-survey.
 You may also wish to use different methodologies across your sites or spaces.